Richard Bland (burgess): Early and family life

-The son of Theodorick Bland of Westover, and his wife Anna Bennett, the daughter of Governor Richard Bennett., Bland was born into the First Families of Virginia.
+The son of Theodorick Bland of Westover, and his wife Anna Bennett, the daughter of Governor Richard Bennett and wife Mary Ann Utie., Bland was born into the First Families of Virginia.
 His maternal grandfather Richard Bennett was the first elected Governor of the Colony of Virginia, during the English Commonwealth period.
 His brothers were the surveyor Theodorick Bland and John Bland, who was the great-grandfather of Chancellor Theodorick Bland of Maryland.

-Bland married Mary Swan and had seven children, who all died as infants.
-After his first wife died in September, 1700, the widower remarried on February 11, 1701/02, to Elizabeth Randolph, the daughter of William Randolph, who bore five children before she too predeceased Bland:
+Bland married Mary Swann, the daughter of councillor Thomas Swann.
+They had seven children, none of whom reached adulthood.
+After his first wife died in September 1700, the widower remarried in Accomack County on February 11, 1701/02, to Elizabeth Randolph, daughter of William Randolph and wife Mary Isham.
+They had five children before she too predeceased Bland: